 About James Riordan

 James Riordan is a Broadway, television and film actor based in New York.
-Television appearances include “Bull”, “Limitless”, “Person of Interest”, “Public Morals” (directed by Edward Burns), “The Blacklist”, “Law & Order: SVU”, "Boardwalk Empire", “Dark Horse” (directed by Roland Emmerich), “White Collar”, “Damages”, “Law & Order”, “Law & Order: Criminal Intent", “Gossip Girl”, “As The World Turns” and “All My Children”.
+Television appearances include “Blue Bloods”, “Bull”, “Limitless”, “Person Of Interest”, “Public Morals” (directed by Edward Burns), “The Blacklist”, “Law & Order: SVU”, "Boardwalk Empire", “Dark Horse” (directed by Roland Emmerich), “White Collar”, “Damages”, “Law & Order”, “Law & Order: Criminal Intent", “Gossip Girl”, “As The World Turns” and “All My Children”.
 James had principal roles in the feature films “The Hoax” (directed by Lasse Hallstorm) and the cult horror film Choose and recently appeared in the Steven Spielberg feature The Post (starring Tom Hanks and Meryl Streep).